mattwach/battery_drainer/README.md

 capacitor existed, then the RC constant would be 5000 * 10e-6 = 50ms.
 When the
 capacitor is sufficiently charged, the FETs will be turned off.

-The two transistor networks are used to drain the capacitor.
+The two transistors (Q6, Q9) are used to drain the capacitor.
 The one on the left is a "slow" drain and the one on the right is a "fast" drain.
 The size of the resistors (R17 and R20) determines the drain speed.
 A microcontroller feeds in a PWM to open/close the transistor.
 The duty cycle of this PWM